 Who died for Christ went up on high,

 Blest Innocents ! like the flowers that now

 The following appeared at the bottom of the poem:

 ( This goes very well to the tune of "What means this rosy dawning?" in "Lays and Legends of the Nativity." )

 The full title of the collection was Christmas carols, or, Lays and legends of the Nativity, old & new, grave and jolie.
 It was edited by Henry J. Gauntlett and published in London by C. Lonsdale, circa 1850.
-The sheet music to this song is not readily available.
+We have been unable to locate either this song or this collection.

 Also found in John Mason Neale, Original Sequences, Hymns, and Other Ecclesiastical Verses (1866), pp. 92-93.